Check out these 15 easy and affordable top DIYs from At Jenny’s Place. Ideal for every season and perfect for every skill level!

 - The dollar store tool aisle offers so many DIY opportunities.
 So get creative and join me in discovering all that the tool aisle has to offer.

-Top DIYS For ’22 From At Jenny’s Place
+A Few Top DIYS From At Jenny’s Place

 This year At Jenny’s Place had a ton of fun working with items found at thrift stores and dollar stores.
 With everyone having to watch our pennies a little bit lately, my main focus was definitely on decorating with style for less.
 Here are some ideas to try: